How to Buy Stocks - Beginners Guide

 It’s surprisingly easy to get started investing in stocks.
 The process requires just three things: a broker to make the trade, money to purchase the investment, and an idea of what you want to buy.
 We can’t help with the money part, but we’ve got the other two covered here.

-The easiest part of your journey to stock ownership will be to find a trading platform if you want to buy and sell stocks yourself or an automated investing service to invest on your behalf.
+The easiest part of your journey to stock ownership will be to find a broker or an investment platform to make the trade.
 You could swing a lasso in any financial district and rope one, but in all likelihood, you'll embrace the ease and minimal expense of investing online.
 The real challenge you now face is deciding exactly what you should be buying.
 An individual stock?
 A mutual fund?
 An ETF?
 Well, it all depends on your personal sitch.

 Where to start investing in stocks